caltechlibrary/handprint-joss-paper/paper.md

 Handprint also includes additional, more advanced features, including the following:

-* Controlling the annotations overlaid on input images.
-Users can select whether to display recognized text, bounding boxes, or both, and which types of bounding boxes (word, line, and/or paragraph---note that not all services provide all types).
+* _Controlling the style and placement annotations overlaid on input images_.
+Users control whether to display recognized text, bounding boxes, or both, and which types of bounding boxes (word, line, and/or paragraph---although not all services provide all types).
-* Filtering the results by confidence scores.
+* _Filtering the results by confidence scores_.
 This allows users to see which words or other components have confidence values that meet or exceed a chosen threshold.
-* Comparing text results to expected (ground truth) text.
+* _Comparing text results to expected (ground truth) text_.
 Users can supply a text file containing the expected text for a given image, and Handprint will calculate the number of errors and the character error rate for each line.
 The comparison algorithm has some novel capabilities, notably in how it can treat missing, extra, or transposed lines of text from the HTR results (a common difference between the outputs of different services).

 # Documentation